TheAlgorithms/website-old/README.md

 ### Introductory website for <a href="https://github.com/TheAlgorithms" target="_blank">TheAlgorithms</a>
 <a href="https://thealgorithms.github.io/website/" target="_blank"><p align="center"><img src="./images/favicon.png"/></p></a>

-<h3>TheAlgorithms is open source community established to help people find all the algorithms and data structures for every popular language at a single place.</h3>
+<h3>TheAlgorithms is a open source community established to help people to find and to collect information about all popular algorithms and data structures used in every popular languages as per requirement at a single place.</h3>

-<p align="center"><h1>Algorithms Implementation in the following Programming Languages</h1></p>
+<p align="center"><h1>Algorithms Implementation in the following Programming Languages. </h1></p>

 <ul>
   <li><a href="https://github.com/TheAlgorithms/C-Plus-Plus" target="_blank">C++</a></li>